openSUSE/md2workflow/README.md

 # md2workflow

-Markdown To Workflow.
-A tool which can convert typically "VCS managed" mardown checklist into e.g. a linked structure of Jira Epics.
+A Python Library to convert typically "VCS managed" structured markdown into complex Jira or Redmine epics / issues.
 Tool can not only create checklists, but also update them!

 ## Getting the tool